-This course will provide students with the principles and practice of television production in a studio setting.
+This course will provide students with an introduction to the principles and practice of television production.
 Through a balance of theory and application, students will develop analytical skills in viewing television programs, gain hands on skills by applying what they have learned, produce live television productions for the school and the local community and be exposed to various types of television media.